 I would like to change the height of one of the roof planes in my model.
 How do I accomplish this?

 There are several ways to change the height of a roof plane.
 You can, for example, specify a new baseline height in the roof plane's specification dialog or select and move the baseline in a 3D view.

-Perhaps the easiest way to change a roof plane's height by a specific amount is to use the Transform/Replicate Object dialog.
+However, the easiest way to change a roof plane's height, while easily maintaining its pitch, is by raising or lowering it a specific amount using the Transform/Replicate Object dialog.

 To raise or lower a roof plane

 - Click the Select Objects tool, then click once on a roof plane near one of its edges to select it and display its edit tool bar.